csiro-data-school/python/_episodes/07-for-loops.md

 >
 > 1.
 > ~~~
-> for word in "Findable, Accessible, Interoperable, Resuable":
+> for word in ["Findable", "Accessible", "Interoperable", "Resuable"]:
 >     print("FAIR")
 > ~~~
 > {: .language-python}
 >
 > 2.
 > ~~~
-> for word in "Findable, Accessible, Interoperable, Resuable":
+> for word in ["Findable", "Accessible", "Interoperable", "Resuable"]:
 >     print(word[0])
 > ~~~
 > {: .language-python}
 >
 > 3.
 > ~~~
-> for word in "Findable, Accessible, Interoperable, Resuable":
+> for word in ["Findable", "Accessible", "Interoperable", "Resuable"]:
 > print(word)
 > ~~~
 > {: .language-python}